isomerpages/mse-zerowaste/_zero-waste/04c-sustainable-production.md

 second_nav_title: "Chapter 2 - Keeping Our Resources Within A Closed Loop"
 ---

-#### Sustainable production

-When companies better manage their resources and reduce the amount of waste generated from conducting their business, both the environment and their bottom line stand to benefit.
+### When companies better manage their resources and reduce the amount of waste generated from conducting their business, both the environment and their bottom line stand to benefit.

 How can they produce sustainably?
 Some ways include sustainable design, improving